-The annual growth rate of consumer credit represents the change in the outstanding amount of consumer credit to households, i.e. to individuals and sole traders.
-Given that there are no European data solely on loans to individuals, the comparison is made on that basis.
+Households consist of individuals and sole traders.
+Given that there are no European data solely on outstanding amounts of loans to individuals, the comparison of credit growth is made on the basis of households.

 The average interest rates by country for revolving loans and overdrafts also include credit card loans and cover new loans to households and non-profit institutions serving households (NPISH).